alajmo/sake/docs/recipes.md

 By default `sake` will attempt to load identity keys from an SSH agent if it's running in the background.
 However, if you wish to provide credentials manually, you can do so by (first takes precedence):

 1. setting `--identity-file` and/or `--password` flags
-2. providing environment variables `SAKE_IDENTITY_FILE` and `SAKE_PASSWORD`
-3. specifying it in the server definition
+2. specifying it in the server definition

 The type of auth used is determined by: